-This linear GCSE course develops knowledge, skills and understanding of mathematical methods and concepts including: Number, Algebra, Geometry, Measures, Statistics and Probability.
+This linear GCSE course develops knowledge, skills and understanding of mathematical methods and concepts including: Number, Algebra, Ratio, Geometry, Measures, Statistics and Probability.
 Pupils use their knowledge and understanding to make connections between concepts, and apply functional elements of mathematics in everyday and real-life situations.

 This course gives pupils the opportunity to develop their abilities to acquire and use problem solving strategies, reason mathematically and interpret and communicate mathematical information in a variety of forms.

 Pupils will be assessed by three written papers each contributing 33.3% to the final grade.
 Examinations are 1 hour 30 minutes long for both Higher and Foundation, and assess topic areas with the following weightings.
+Only the first paper is non-calculator, with a scientific calculator being essential for the second and third papers.

-Topic Area Foundation % Higher %
+Торіс Foundation Higher

 Number 25 15

 Algebra 20 30

 Ratio 25 20

 Geometry 15 20

 Probability and Statistics 15 15